 The style rules are written to make it easier to read and understand the model.
 The main guideline is to write nice and tidy code.
-Think about the overview of the file: indent the code, add section numbers to the comments, align variable declarations and use capital letters to FORTRAN keywords, all this to have a more homogeneous code.
+Think about the overview of the file: indent the code, write concise and clear comments, align variable declarations and use capital letters to FORTRAN keywords, all this to have a more homogeneous code.